Victor Hugo: Declining years and death

 Marchers stretched from the Avenue d'Eylau, where the author was living, down the Champs-Élysées, and all the way to the centre of Paris.
 The paraders marched for six hours past Hugo as he sat at the window at his house.
 Every inch and detail of the event was for Hugo; the official guides even wore cornflowers as an allusion to Fantine's song in Les Misérables.
 On 28 June, the city of Paris changed the name of the Avenue d'Eylau to Avenue Victor-Hugo.
 Letters addressed to the author were from then on labelled "To Mister Victor Hugo, In his avenue, Paris".
 Two days before dying, he left a note with these last words: "To love is to act."

 On 20 May 1885, le Petit Journal published the official medical bulletin on Hugo's health condition.
 "The illustrious patient" was fully conscious and aware that there was no hope for him.
 They also reported from a reliable source that at one point in the night he had whispered the following alexandrin, "En moi c’est le combat du jour et de la nuit."—"In me, this is the battle between day and night."
 Le Matin published a slightly different version: "Here is the battle between day and night."

-Hugo's death from pneumonia on 22 May 1885, at the age of 83, generated intense national mourning.
+Hugo died on 22 May 1885, at 50 Avenue Victor Hugo (now number 124).
+His death, from pneumonia, generated intense national mourning.
 He was not only revered as a towering figure in literature, he was a statesman who shaped the Third Republic and democracy in France.
 All his life he remained a defender of liberty, equality and fraternity as well as an adamant champion of French culture.
 In 1877, aged 75, he wrote, "I am not one of these sweet-tempered old men.
 I am still exasperated and violent.
 I shout and I feel indignant and I cry.
 Woe to anyone who harms France!
 I do declare I will die a fanatic patriot."